-The cement should be blended into the soil and preferably with a mixing device such as a pulvermixer to produce a uniform soil-cement mixture.
-The soil-cement mixture shall be placed in accordance with TxDOT Specification Item 275 and compacted to a minimum 95 percent of the maximum dry density determined in accordance with ASTM D 698 at moisture contents ranging from two percentage points below optimum to two percentage points above the moisture content (-2 to +2).
+The hydrated lime should initially be blended with a mixing device such as a pulvermixer.
+After sufficient moisture conditioning, the treated soil mixture shall be compacted to at least 95 percent of the maximum dry density as determined in accordance with the Standard effort (ASTM D 698) at moisture contents from optimum to +4 percentage points of the optimum moisture content.
+If the in-place gradation requirements can be achieved during initial mixing, the remixing after the curing period can be eliminated.